Terms of Reference – Audit Committee

 Appointments

-1.5 Appointments to the Committee shall be for a period up to three years which may be extended.
-For further period(s) of three years subject to the Committee member still meeting the criteria for membership of the Committee.
+1.5 Appointments to the Committee shall be for a period up to three years which may be extended for further period(s) of three years subject to the Committee member continuing to meet the criteria for membership of the Committee.

 1.7 The Chairman of the Committee shall be appointed by a majority of the Board and may be paid an additional fee in recognition of the extra duties involved.